regiregi22/DaemonRipped-Arcade-Encoder/README.md

 <br />
 ## Programming the Arduino board:
 1. Solder J1 on the Arduino Pro Micro (to properly run 5v for 16Mhz).
-2. Download the free Arduino IDE: https://www.arduino.cc/en/main/software.
+2. Download and install the free Arduino IDE: https://www.arduino.cc/en/main/software.
 3. Connect the Arduino Pro Micro to a USB port and let the drivers install.
-4. Open up Arduino, then go to the Preferences (File > Preferences).
-Then, towards the bottom of the window, paste this URL into the "Additional Board Manager URLs" text box: https://raw.githubusercontent.com/sparkfun/Arduino_Boards/main/IDE_Board_Manager/package_sparkfun_index.json.
+4. Open up Arduino IDE, then click on File > Preferences.
+Towards the bottom of the window, paste this URL into the "Additional Board Manager URLs" text box: https://raw.githubusercontent.com/sparkfun/Arduino_Boards/main/IDE_Board_Manager/package_sparkfun_index.json.
-5. Open the Board Manager by clicking Tools, then hovering over the Board selection tab and clicking Board Manager.
+5. Click on Tools > Board > Board Manager.
 Search for 'sparkfun' in the Board Manager.
 You should see the SparkFun AVR Boards package appear.
 Click install.
 Close Arduino IDE.
-6. Open the file "C:\Users\USER\AppData\Local\Arduino15\packages\SparkFun\hardware\avr\1.1.13\boards.txt" and edit the name of the USB joystick in the string "promicro.build.usb_product=".
-Change the value of "promicro.build.vid=" if using more than one joystick.
+6. Open the file "C:\Users\YOUR-USER\AppData\Local\Arduino15\packages\SparkFun\hardware\avr\1.1.13\boards.txt" and edit the name that the USB joystick device will have, in the string "promicro.build.usb_product=".
+Change the value of "promicro.build.vid=" if using more than one joystick, for them to be unique.
-7. Select Tools > Board: > SparkFun AVR Boards > SparkFun Pro Micro.
+7. Click on Tools > Board: > SparkFun AVR Boards > SparkFun Pro Micro.
-8. Select Tools > Port: > COM Port.
+8. Click on Tools > Port: > COM Port.
-9. Select Tools > Processor: > ATmega32U4 (5V, 16 Mhz).
+9. Click on Tools > Processor: > ATmega32U4 (5V, 16 Mhz).
-10. Compile/Upload the project.
+10. Click Compile/Upload the project.